 - Force a doctor to apologize to a complainant.

-You have an additional 30 calendar days to submit a written submission after providing written notice of appeal and reasons.
+written submission after providing written notice of appeal and reasons.

 If you would like to speak to someone or have questions, please contact CPSM:

 - By phone at 204-774-4344 or toll-free at 1-877-774-4344.
 Ask that your call be directed to the Complaints and Investigations Department